sections in the article

 Where you define, in HEX format, the background color of the header areas and structure areas.
 Example: #336699 or #44ffcc

 Where you define the color of the text that lies on the Background Color.
 Example: #ffffff or #2b2b2b

 Where you can upload an image, often your company's logotype or similar.
 The image will be displayed as an icon in the upper left corner of the content store site.
 Note that the file size of the image can be a maximum of 1024kb.
 It is preferable that you use a .png image with a transparent background.

 Where you configure the system to export structured SKU data from an entity into fields in the CSV export file.
 Content Store supports structured SKU data in the same formats as Syndicate does, read more in this article.

-Add the name of the FieldTypeId in your marketing model that holds the SKU data in the SKU field type and the tag names you want to export in the SKU output fields.
+Add the name of the FieldTypeId in your elastic data model that holds the SKU data in the SKU field type and the tag names you want to export in the SKU output fields.
 If there are multiple fields, separate the fields you add with a semicolon.